-You’re a very active participant in our GPAC² PhD programme; you have presented two chapters of your dissertation and now you will join a debate on this report and present the progress you made in your study.
-How do you manage to combine your work with the research so efficiently?
-What are your top tips and tricks?
+You’re an participant in our GPAC² PhD programme; you’ve presented two chapters of your dissertation and now you’ll join a debate on this report and present the progress made in your study.
+How do you combine your work and research so efficiently?

 I am trying to strike a balance and I have found a few strategies that help.
 First, I try not to disengage from my PhD work for an extended period of time.
 Once that happens, it’s very difficult to get my head back into the topic.
 Second, I like travelling and won’t compromise on that.
 So, I use the upcoming trips as an incentive system.
 I should make progress on my PhD before every trip!